Mrian07/Proyeksi/docs/development/development-environment-osx/README.md

 ## Configure ProyeksiApp

-Create and configure the database configuration file in `config/database.yml` (relative to the openproject-directory.
+Create and configure the database configuration file in `config/database.yml` (relative to the proyeksiapp-directory.

 ```bash
 vim config/database.yml